The Weight of Ants in the World (2018-2023)

 South London Gallery September 2019 I presented a range of material from the work in progress at Incidental Assembly an event exploring the legacy of Artists Placement Group.
 More info here

 Dawn Chorus recorded in collaboration with Tyneside Sounds Society and a related interview broadcast on Resonance Extra Sept 2019 available here

 Film screening and panel discussion Side Cinema (Newcastle Feb 2020) More information here

-In addition to this creative work I am also working with ecologists to identify more of the wildlife on site and to place tree preservation orders on all of the trees in the wood.
-As a result of the project the site has been surveyed and designated as a Local Wildlife Site and material related to the project has been added to the archives of the Natural History Society.
+In addition to this creative work I have also collaborated with ecologists to identify wildlife and secure protection for the woodland.
+As a result of the project the woods have been designated as a Local Wildlife Site and protected with a Tree Preservation Order.
+Material related to the project has also been added to the archives of the Natural History Society.